primasr/cti-project/social-media-scraper/README.md

 1. **prep_new_links.py**
    - Prepares a list of **new, unique Facebook URLs** that are not yet in your reference database.
    - It cleans and normalizes URLs (removes `http/https/www`, trims newlines).
-   - Outputs a `new_links.csv` file containing only links that are not already present in the database.
+   - Outputs a `data_YYYYmmdd_HHMMSS.csv` file containing only links that are not already present in the database.

 2. **socmed_scraper.py**
    - Reads `new_links.csv` and opens each URL in Chromium using Selenium.